Course Catalog

 This course is the first year of a two-year extended Common Core Algebra 2 Regents program.
 Topics include rational expressions, rational, irrational and complex numbers, factoring, quadratic equations and functions, relations and functions, exponents.

-Algebra 2B
+Algebra IIB

 1 Year, 1 Credit